-- Tier 1 Residential kitchen faucet flow rate not to exceed 1.5 gallons/minute; potable water use for landscape not to exceed 65% of ETo; and incorporation of at least one other measure from a list of measures provided by CalGreen (e.g. waterless toilet, rainwater capture system). - Tier 2 Residential kitchen faucet flow rate not to exceed 1.5 gallons/minute; potable water use for landscape not to exceed 60% of ETo; dishwashers be Energy Star qualified and use no more than 5.8 gallons per cycle; and incorporation of at least two other measures from a list of measures provided by CalGreen. - Tier 1 Non-Residential aggregate indoor water use reduction of 30% from the established baseline or 30% reduction in individual water use for each of the plumbing fixtures listed in Table 8; potable water use for landscape not to exceed 60% of ETo; and incorporation of at least one elective measure from a list of measures provided by CalGreen (e.g. efficient ice maker, graywater irrigation system). - Tier 2 Non-Residential aggregate indoor water use reduction of 35% from the established baseline or 35% reduction in individual water use for each of the plumbing fixtures listed in Table 8; potable water use for landscape not to exceed 55% of ETo; and incorporation of at least three elective measures from a list of measures provided by CalGreen.
+- Tier 1 Residential kitchen faucet flow rate not to exceed 1.5 gallons/minute; potable water use for landscape not to exceed 65% of ETo; and incorporation of at least one other measure from a list of measures provided by CalGreen (e.g. waterless toilet, rainwater capture system). - Tier 2 Residential kitchen faucet flow rate not to exceed 1.5 gallons/minute; potable water use for landscape not to exceed 60% of ETo; dishwashers be Energy Star qualified and use no more than 5.8 gallons per cycle; and incorporation of at least two other measures from a list of measures provided by CalGreen. - Tier 1 Non-Residential aggregate indoor water use reduction of 30% from the established baseline or 30% reduction in individual water use for each of the plumbing fixtures listed in Table 8; potable water use for landscape not to exceed 60% of ETo; and incorporation of at least one elective measure from a list of measures provided by CalGreen (e.g. efficient ice maker, graywater irrigation system).

-&lt;sup>5 On April 8, 2015, the California Energy Commission adopted new standards reducing the maximum flow rate of residential bathroom faucets to 1.2 gallons per minute.
+5 On April 8, 2015, the California Energy Commission adopted new standards reducing the maximum flow rate of residential bathroom faucets to 1.2 gallons per minute.